 Dealing with update errors

-Encountering update errors can be frustrating.
-If update errors persist, follow these tips to help you identify the source of the error:
+Encountering update errors can be frustrating, but in most cases, it’s relatively easy to overcome them.
+If you run into issues trying to install a macOS update, follow these tips to help you identify the source of the error and eliminate it:

 Common macOS update issues and solutions

-Here are three solutions for macOS update issues post-update:
+Here are some common solutions to macOS update issues:

 Checking compatibility